evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 "gh-readonly-queue/main/pr-515-9cd8a2532bcddf58369aa82eb66ba88e2323c056".
 In the
 case of a single PR item in the queue, the integer following "/pr-" is the PR number.
-If multiple PRs are being tested together, that number belongs to one of the builds.
+If multiple PRs are being tested together, that number belongs to one of the PRs.
 That is, since a merge queue build can belong to multiple PRs, you cannot depend on this number to enforce PR-specific behavior.

 ### Task and Variant Tags